 8.1.
-The Merton Safeguarding Adults Board has a statutory duty to produce an annual report outlining progress against the priorities outlined in its Strategic Plan.
+The Merton Safeguarding Adults Board has a statutory duty to produce an annual report outlining progress against the priorities in its Strategic Plan as specified in the Care Act.

 9 HUMAN RIGHTS, EQUALITIES AND COMMUNITY COHESION IMPLICATIONS

 9.1.
 N/A - none arising from this report